TimMangan/App-Info/docs/Windows/Notepad++/Plugin-Compare/Packaging-MSIX.md

 # Packaging Notepad++ Plugin for MSIX

-The app has been packaged in MSIX.
+The software was packaged on Windows 10 21H2 using Microsoft MSIX Packaging Tool 1.2022.330 and edited in TMEditX.
 * Adding the PSF to this package is not appropriate as it does not have any entry points.
 * Unlike the App-V Sequencer, there is no "expand package" functionality built into the Microsoft MSIX Packageing Tool (MMPT), so you must install NotePad++ on the packaging system priot to starting the packaging process (install the same way it was installed in your NotepadPlusPlus package).
 * Do one of the following: